raspberrypilearning/sell-me-something/en/quiz1/question_1.md

   --- feedback ---

   Not quite.
-An important part of web design is to consider accessibility, including colour contrast and making your webpage easy to use, but you also need to do something else.
+An important part of web design is to consider accessibility, including colour contrast and how to make your webpage easy to use, but you also need to do something else.

   --- /feedback ---